michaelcpuckett/express-worker/README.md

 ## Serving 404 Page

-Register a catch-all handler to serve a 404 page for all unhandled requests, after all other handlers have been registered.
+Register a catch-all handler to serve a 404 page for all unhandled requests.

 ```ts
 app.get('*', (req, res) => {